TheGitrogServer/thegitrogserver.github.io/docs/basic-loops/koziland.md

 layout: default
 title: Koziland
 nav_order: 2
-parent: Fundamental Loops
+parent: Basic Loops
 ---

 # Koziland

-Koziland loops were first developed by Leptys, and are the basis of almost all the loops we currently use in the deck.
+Koziland loops were first popularized by Leptys, and are the basis of almost all the loops we currently use in the deck.
 The general process is to enter what is called the Koziland state; a land and a titan in your library, with nothing in your graveyard.

 Entering this state is simple enough:
 1. Discard a titan, resolve shuffle trigger